JohnAD/slone-web/README.md

 ### ENTRY TYPE

 An entry type is a string (and only a string) that represents how the data contained in the entry should be interpreted.

-The type string, if specified, is quoted using parenthesis characters.
+If included it is preceded by a colon and a space.

 The string has a very strict set of limitations to it's content.
 Specifically: